runBackgroundJob

 };

-// Execute - will automatically run for all active tenants
+// Execute - runs for all active tenants

 await this.runBackgroundJob('send-newsletter');